-- 1. Size and Member Qualifications The Audit Committee shall consist of at least three members of the Board of Directors, all of whom shall be independent of management and the Company and shall satisfy the independence requirements as defined, by the applicable rules of the New York Stock Exchange (NYSE) and Rule 10A-3(b)(1) of the Securities Exchange Act of 1934.
+- 1. Size and Member Qualifications Except as otherwise permitted by applicable NASDAQ rules, the Audit Committee shall consist of at least three members of the Board of Directors.
+Except as otherwise permitted by applicable NASDAQ rules, each member of the Audit Committee shall be an "independent director" as defined by NASDAQ Rule 5605(a)(2), meet the criteria for independence set forth in Rule 10A-3(b)(1) of the Securities Exchange Act of 1934 (subject to the exemptions provided in Rule 10A-3(c)), and not have participated in the preparation of the financial statements of the Company or any current subsidiary of the Company at any time during the past three years.
 Each member of the Audit Committee shall be financially literate, as such qualification is interpreted by the Board of Directors in its business judgment, or must become financially literate within a reasonable period of time after his or her appointment to the Audit Committee.
 At least one member of the Audit Committee shall be an "audit committee financial expert" (as defined by applicable SEC rules) as determined by the business judgment of the Board of Directors. - 2.
 Board of Directors Authority Members of the Audit Committee shall be appointed by the Board of Directors.
 The Audit Committee shall report regularly to the Board of Directors.
 Unless otherwise determined by the Board of Directors, no member of the Audit Committee may serve on the audit committee of more than two other public companies.
 The Board of Directors may remove members of the Audit Committee from such committee with or without cause. - 3.
 Chair Unless the Board of Directors elects a Chair of the Audit Committee, the Audit Committee shall elect one by majority vote. - 4.
 Compensation The compensation of the Audit Committee members shall be as determined by the Board of Directors.
 No member of the Audit Committee may receive, directly or indirectly, any compensation from the Company other than director's fees (in cash and/or company shares or options or in-kind consideration). - 5.
 Meetings The Audit Committee shall meet on a schedule and in a manner the Audit Committee shall establish.
 The Audit Committee may also act by unanimous written consent in lieu of a meeting.
-Periodically, the Audit Committee shall meet separately with: the independent auditor, members of the Company's management, and the Company's internal auditor.
+Periodically, the Audit Committee shall meet separately with the independent auditor, members of the Company's management, and the Company's internal auditor.
 A special meeting may be called on not less than 24 hours notice, at any time by the Chairman.
-The Audit Committee shall keep such records of its meetings, as it shall deem appropriate. - Subcommittees The Audit Committee may form and delegate authority to one or more subcommittees as it deems appropriate from time to time under the circumstances. - 7.
+The Audit Committee shall keep such records of its meetings, as it shall deem appropriate. - 6.
+Subcommittees The Audit Committee may form and delegate authority to one or more subcommittees as it deems appropriate from time to time under the circumstances. - 7.
 Authority The Audit Committee shall maintain unrestricted communication with the independent auditors, the Company's internal audit function personnel, counsel and financial management to assure that each understands and accepts its responsibilities for direct communication with the Audit Committee as appropriate.
 The Audit Committee shall have full access to the books and records of the Company, as well as, full access to interview employees, if necessary.
 The Chairman of the Audit Committee shall have the authority to direct the Company's internal audit function to carry out such special audit projects as, in the Chairman's judgment, are warranted.